jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/batch-deployments/index.md

     - UUID-38aa3c57-6473-a6a8-ed98-84a92a2332fc
   robots: index
 ---
-Given a successful build, you can deploy your model as a batch application.

 This deployment type enables you to run batch inference executions in the system, and handle data files from an online cloud storage provider.

 ## Deployment Configuration